Nehalll-code/Dynamic-Probabilistic-LSTM-for-Stock-Price-Forecasting-NVIDIA-Stock-/README.md

 )

-Log returns are preferred because they:

-Are closer to stationary
+Using log returns:

+Stabilizes variance

+Improves learning dynamics

-Allow additive multi-step forecasting
+Allows additive multi-step forecasting

-Map cleanly back to price space via exponentiation
+Converts cleanly back to price space

-Supervised Sequence Framing
+🔁 Supervised Time-Series Framing

-Time series forecasting is framed as a supervised learning problem:
+The time series is reframed as a supervised learning problem:

-Input: a fixed window of past log returns
+Input: a sliding window of past log returns

 Output: a sequence of future log returns

-This enables the model to predict an entire future horizon in one forward pass, rather than step-by-step recursion.
+This enables direct multi-step forecasting, avoiding recursive error accumulation.

-Model Overview
+🤖 Model Summary

-A standard LSTM is used to capture temporal dependencies in financial returns:

-Input: sliding windows of past returns
+LSTM-based sequence model

-Output: multi-step future return predictions
+Predicts future return vectors

-Loss function: Mean Squared Error (MSE)
+Optimized using Mean Squared Error (MSE)

-The emphasis is not on architectural complexity, but on how predictions are evaluated and calibrated.
+The focus is intentionally not on complex architectures, but on:

+Evaluation methodology

+Uncertainty calibration

+Financial interpretability

-Rolling Backtesting
+🧪 Rolling Backtesting

-Instead of relying on training loss, the model is evaluated using rolling windows:
+Instead of trusting training loss:

-The model generates forecasts across multiple historical windows
+The model is evaluated across rolling historical windows

-Prediction errors (residuals) are recorded at each forecast horizon
+Forecast errors (residuals) are collected for each horizon step

-This produces an empirical distribution of errors for every future step
+This builds an empirical error distribution over time

-This step is crucial for realistic uncertainty estimation.
+This step is critical for realistic uncertainty estimation.

-Dynamic Uncertainty Estimation
+📉 Dynamic Uncertainty Estimation

 For each forecast horizon:

 Residual distributions are analyzed

-Quantiles (e.g., 90%) are computed empirically
+Empirical quantiles (e.g., 90%) are computed

-These values define a time-varying confidence radius
+These quantiles define a time-varying confidence radius

-Unlike fixed-variance models, uncertainty:
+This allows uncertainty to:

-Expands with forecast horizon
+Increase with forecast horizon

-Adapts to market volatility
+Adapt to market volatility

-Reflects model performance over time
+Reflect real model performance

-Price-Space Forecasting
+📈 Price-Space Forecasting

 Predicted log returns are: